TypeStrong/typedoc/.github/ISSUE_TEMPLATE/suggestion.md

 ## Suggestion
 <!--
-    What do you suggest to fix the problem?
+    How do you suggest fixing the problem?
 -->